Kia Sportage review and buyer's guide

 Sportage S gets:

-Electric folding door mirrors (heated), manual key remote
+• Electric folding door mirrors (heated), smart key with push button start

 The Sportage ‘S’ is not bad as a simple device with zero pretension and cold, hard functionality at its core.
 It’s certainly not poverty, but there are plenty of black plastic blanks in the dashboard and centre console.
 The seats are dull grey cloth and there are no row 2 seat release handles in the boot.